|

 Editorial Breakout Session: Telling Jewish Stories Through Food, Books and the Arts

-Beejhy Barhany, an Ethiopian-Israeli-American chef who opened a kosher café in the heart of Harlem, is teaming up with Ari’el Stachel, a Grammy and Tony Award Winner, to celebrate Jewish food and culture through their Ethiopian and Yemenite lens.
+Beejhy Barhany, an Ethiopian-Israeli-American chef who opened a kosher café in the heart of Harlem, is teaming up with Ari’el Stachel, a Yemenite-Israeli-American Grammy and Tony Award winner and writer, to celebrate Jewish food and culture through their Ethiopian and Yemenite lens.
 They will be joined by Esther Chehebar, author of Sisters of Fortune, who writes and speaks often about the growing Syrian Jewish community in Brooklyn.

 Speakers: Beejhy Barhany, chef and owner, Tsion Care